RUB-SysSec/antifuzz/README.md

 Get the paper here: https://www.usenix.org/system/files/sec19-guler.pdf

 ## Usage:
-antifuzz_generate.py generates a "antifuzz.h" file that you need to include in your project.
-The script takes multiple arguments to define which features you need.
+The python script antifuzz_generate.py generates a "antifuzz.h" file that you need to include in your C project (see chapter below).
+The script takes multiple arguments to define which features you want to activate.

 To disable all features, supply:

       --disable-all

-To break assumption (A), i.e. to break coverage-guided fuzzers, use:
+To break assumption (A), i.e. to break coverage-guided fuzzing, use:

       --enable-anti-coverage

-You can specify how many random BBs you want to have by supplying --anti-coverage [num], default is 10000.
+You can specify how many random BBs and random constrain functions you want to have by supplying "--anti-coverage [num]" (default: 10000).

 To break assumption (B), i.e. to prevent fuzzers from detecting crashes, use: